connectscape/Makurhini/README.md

 ## NEWS

-- Thank you for using Makurhini. **We will have a new update soon, so stay tuned!**
+- Thank you for using Makurhini. **We have a new version Makurhini 3.0!**

 ## Overview